 “We were about a month away from running out of time, and then some contacts in Nashville gave us a reference in Beaumont, Texas.
 Thankfully, Dr. Joe Holland trusted us and agreed to do the development,” Manning said.

 “The investors and the initial funding were extremely important to AMSURG’s future.
 Our investors wanted us to succeed; therefore, they really gave us the ability to build our foundation and start growing.”

 “Also, there was no precedent for company like AMSURG.
 If those six physician groups hadn’t trusted us with their businesses, AMSURG would have never got out of the starting block,” Manning said.

 Off and running, AMSURG grew steadily over the next five years.
-Then in 1997, AMSURG spun-off from Healthways, Inc. as its own public company and has been publicly held ever since.
+Then in 1997, AMSURG spun-off from Healthways, Inc. as its own public company.